-Other Virtual Production News
+Other Virtual Production Articles

 On-Set Facilities CEO Asa Bailey helms virtual productions both on-set and in the cloud and since the pandemic hit, he’s never been busier.
 In this post we sit down with Bailey to try and extract more about his work as a Virtual Production Supervisor.

 The Midnight Sky used a ‘pop up’ LED Volume stage for virtual production in the film.
 ILM’s StageCraft, as used on The Mandalorian, is an option for filmmakers to use on any production.
 It requires that a temporary volume can be built and deployed, such as the filmmakers did here for most of the sequences where George Clooney’s character looks out from the Barbeau Observatory.

 Like every other industry, the COVID-19 crisis has forced the world of VFX to adapt and develop new ways of getting the job done.
 What’s interesting is the fact that this industry was already blazing the innovative trail of virtual production, enabling everything from epic sci-fi scenes to iconic location-based shots, to something as seemingly mundane as a scene inside a house to all be captured virtually on a closed set.

 Virtual Production and the Future of Filmmaking – An Interview with Ben Grossmann, Magnopus (Forbes)

 Interview with Ben Grossmann, Oscar-winning and Emmy Award-winning Visual Effects Supervisor, Virtual Production Supervisor on The Lion King and cofounder of Magnopus—an AR/VR company that developed the systems used in the creation of the film—about virtual production and what it means for the film industry.